opaugam-unity/kontrol/README.md

 ### Overview

-This project is a small [**Python**](https://www.python.org/) endpoint you can include to any [**Kubernetes**](https://github.com/GoogleCloudPlatform/kubernetes) pod.
-It relies on [**etcd**](https://github.com/coreos/etcd) for synchronization, leader election and persistence.
-You can either decide to leverage the interal cluster used by Kubernetes or run your own.
+This project packages a small [**Python**](https://www.python.org/) REST endpoint you can include to any [**Kubernetes**](https://github.com/GoogleCloudPlatform/kubernetes) pod.
+It relies on [**Etcd**](https://github.com/coreos/etcd) for synchronization, leader election and persistence and will allow you to run code whenever a change occurs within the a set of monitored pods.

-### What does it do ?

-Kontrol implements a simple distributed control loop allowing you to react to any change within your pod ensemble and trigger your own callback logic.
-Changes include for instance scaling events, unexpected pod or node failures or updates to what each pod reports.
+It also offers a simple command-line tool to run a finite state machine that is controlled via a local unix socket.
+This machine can be used to script the lifecycle of whatever process is managed by Kontrol.

 ### Documentation

+Please look at the URL attached to this repository.
+It will take you to its latest github page.
 The [**Sphinx**](http://sphinx-doc.org/) materials can be found under docs/.
 Just go in there and build for your favorite target, for instance: